AJL-Cermides/Dermatology-Challenge/README.md

 ## **📊 Data Exploration**

 We used the data provided by the AJL Kaggle competition.
 We assumed and verified two class impbalances in the data: 1) by skin tone and 2) by diagnosis.
+We found out that skin colors are identified by two possible features: (fitzpatrick) centaur and (fitzpatrick) scale.
 We also checked for correlation between skin tones and certain diagnoses, but found none in the data.

 **Potential visualizations to include:**